Bovid hybrid: Hybrids between bison and yaks

-Yaks can also cross with bison; the hybrid offspring are occasionally kept by farmers in northern Alberta where the snowy, cold winters necessitate a cold-hardy animal.
+Yaks can also cross with bison.
+The hybrid offspring are occasionally kept by farmers in northern Alberta where the snowy, cold winters necessitate a cold-hardy animal.
 American bison has been bred with the domestic Tibetan yak to create the yakalo.
-Domestic yak bulls mated with bison cows produced fully fecund progeny, both sexes.
-Male yak bred to beefalo produced fertile females and sterile males.
+Domestic yak bulls mated with bison cows produced fully fertile offspring.
+Male yak bred with beefalo produced fertile females and sterile males.
 The appearance of the yak × bison hybrid is strongly reminiscent morphologically to Bison latifrons.

 Hybrids between bison

 Hybrids between species of bison

-In an attempt to revive the Caucasian wisent, the American bisons and the European bisons were crossbred.
-Some noted that these hybrids should be classified as a new subspecies Bison bonasus montanus.
+In an attempt to revive the Caucasian wisent (Bison bonasus caucasicus), the American bisons and the European bisons were crossbred.
+Some have argued that these hybrids should be classified as a new subspecies Bison bonasus montanus.

 Hybrids between subspecies of American bison

-A herd of hybrid plains bison × wood bison lived wild in the Yukon, Canada.
+A herd of hybrid plains bison (Bison bison bison) × wood bison (Bison bison athabascae) lived wild in the Yukon, Canada.
 The wood bison is a distinct subspecies that almost became extinct in the 20th century.
 In an attempt to save the plains bison subspecies, between 1925 and 1928, thousands of plains bison were released into Wood Buffalo Park, a preserve for the wood bison subspecies.
 They readily interbred and produced a 12,000 strong herd by 1934.
-The wood bison was nearly hybridized into extinction.

 A small genetically pure herd was recovered from an isolated area in 1959 and is now being kept isolated from introduced plains bison.
-Recent genetic testing seems to indicate that these wood bison are themselves hybridized with the plains subspecies, though their genetic makeup remains predominantly that of the wood buffalo.
+Genetic testing seems to indicate that these wood bison are themselves hybridized with the plains subspecies, though their genetic makeup remains predominantly that of the wood bison.

-Intergeneric hybrids

-Intergeneric hybrids are hybrids whose parents each belong to a different genus, such as buffalo in the genus Bubalus and cattle in the genus Bos.